theresayuy/UASpoofer/README.md

 </div>

 ## About
-An extension for chromium desktop browsers that can spoof the browser's  `navigator.userAgent` property with a more common user agent.
+An extension for Chromium-based desktop browsers that can spoof the browser's `navigator.userAgent` property with a more common user agent.

 ![Extension popup without activity](img/readme/no-activity.png)